Samah Jabr

-Samah Jabr (Arabic: سماح جبر, born 8 August 1976) is a Palestinian Jerusalemite psychiatrist, psychotherapist and writer.
-Since 2016, she has been Chair of the Mental Health Unit at the Palestinian Ministry of Health, and has written columns about the psychological consequences of the Israeli occupation in Palestine since the 2000s.
+Samah Jabr (Arabic: سماح جبر, born 8 August 1976) is a Palestinian Jerusalemite psychiatrist, psychotherapist and writer, and former Head of the Mental Health Unit in the Ministry of Health, Palestine.
+She has written columns about the psychological consequences of the Israeli occupation in Palestine since the 2000s.
 Inspired by anticolonial psychiatrist Frantz Fanon, her areas of interest include mental health, colonialism and universal human rights.

 Biography

 Samah Jabr was born to a Jerusalemite family on August 8, 1976.
 She graduated from Al-Quds University (Jerusalem) in 2001, a member of the first cohort of the Faculty of Medicine.
 She gained advanced training in psychiatry in France and the United Kingdom, as well as in clinical research in the United States.
 She specialized in psychotherapy and was trained at the Israel Psychoanalytic Institute of Jerusalem.
 Jabr is one of 22 psychiatrists practicing in the West Bank, and among the first Palestinian women in this profession.